maggy1209/alx-system_engineering-devops/0x01-shell_permissions/README.md

  11.Script that adds execute permission to all subdirectories of the current directory       for the owner, the group owner and all other users.
 Regular files are not changed.

     chmod -R +X .
+12: Script that creates a directory called `my_dir` with permissions 751 in the working     directory.

+    mkdir -m 751 my_dir